French Onion Chicken Meatballs

 French Onion Chicken Meatballs served on small appetizer sized plates.

-Are you looking for a delicious homey feeling appetizer or dinner recipe?
+Are you looking for a delicious feeling appetizer or dinner recipe?

 Look no further than these delicious French onion chicken meatballs!
-They are juicy, packed full of delicate flavor, swimming in an onion and white wine sauce, and topped with lots of melted Gruyere cheese.
+They are juicy and packed full of delicate flavor, swimming in an onion and white wine sauce and topped with lots of melted Gruyere cheese.

 This is obviously a rip on the classic French onion soup but made in a delicious meatball form.

-And you all know how much I love ground chicken so I knew it was the perfect ground protein for this recipe.
+You all know how much I love ground chicken, so I knew it was the perfect ground protein for this recipe.

-And if you’re a fan of meatballs you’re going to love how easy this dish is to make.
+If you’re a fan of meatballs, you’ll love how easy this dish is to make.

-Trust me, if you’re in the market for a new delicious showstopper of a recipe this is the one for you!
+Trust me, if you’re in the market for a new, delicious showstopper recipe, this is the one for you!

 French Onion Chicken Meatballs in a pan being scooped out.